DataDog/dd-sdk-reactnative/README.md

 The RUM React Native SDK supports [Expo][2].
 For more information, see the [Expo documentation][3].

+The RUM React Native SDK supports the monitoring of hybrid applications.
+For more information, see the [hybrid app documentation][8]

 ## Troubleshooting

 If you encounter any issue when using the Datadog SDK for React Native, please take a look at the [troubleshooting documentation][4], or at the [existing issues][5].